Search for a Will with Certainty the National Will Register

 The first move is to assess that the researcher is a valid member of either HHA or FPAR; they may have a logo on their letter heading and a website stating membership.
 If you still have concerns, then contact the appropriate organisation using CONTACT US on their website www.fpar.org.uk and www.hha-uk.com.
 We regret we cannot provide a telephone service due to the international nature of our business.

-No, mainly because membership of both HHA and FPAR is personal and linked to an individual, so there is no such thing as corporate or business membership.
+No, mainly because our researchers are linked to an individual, so there is no such thing as corporate or business membership.

 Many members work alone, usually from home; others may work with a partner, often a spouse or business partner.
 Some have formed limited companies, which may have several directors.